brophdawg11/remix-ssg/demos/ssr-ssg-hybrid/README.md

 In both cases, the application hydrates into a SPA for client-side navigations.

 It should be noted that if you client-side route to a pre-rendered page, it will still call the server loader so you probably want to leverage a server-side cache for the data there (or strong Cache-Control headers and an edge CDN).
-Once the single-fetch proposal lands, you'll be able to pre-render the data for routes like this into .json files so that even on SPA navigations the server loader isn't called.
+Once the single fetch proposal lands, you'll be able to pre-render the data for routes like this into .json files so that even on SPA navigations the server loader isn't called.

 ## Usage